ericguan04/emotion_recognition/README.md

-facial emotion recognition for robotics research
+Application of facial expression recognition for human-robot interaction (HRI) research